-Quality Assurance, Academic Standards and Partnerships team within Department of Student and Academic Administration is responsible for reviews and audits to ensure that the policy is followed.
+The Academic Registry is responsible for reviews and audits to ensure that the policy is followed.
 Additionally, there is an external examiner for every module and every course in the University who ensures that this policy is followed.

 Who can you contact if you have any queries about this document?